-Athletes who do multiple sports, such as soccer and basketball, are at high risk for developing the injury.
-Kathy Boehmer PT, MHS, SCS, ATC, Specialty Program Coordinator Sports Medicine, for St. Elizabeth Healthcare, says not only can it be prevented with proper training and rest, if you recognize it early and start rehabilitation, it won’t slow you down for long.
+Athletes participating in multiple sports are at high risk of developing this stress injury.
+Kathy Boehmer, PT, Specialty Program Coordinator for St. Elizabeth Healthcare Sports Medicine, says not only can jumper’s knee be prevented with proper training and rest, but if you recognize it early and start physical rehabilitation, it won’t slow you down for long.

-“Jumper’s knee happens with the tendon in the front of the knee has been overstretched or overstressed.
-There are micro-tears in the tendon, which cause inflammation and can lead to pain,” says Kathy.
+“Jumper’s knee happens when the patellar tendon in the front of the knee is overstretched or overstressed (tendonitis knee).
+The overexertion can result in micro-tears in the tendon, which cause inflammation and can lead to pain,” says Boehmer.

 Recognizing Jumper’s Knee